DevOps-TangoMe/BucketSyncer/README.md

 ### AWS Credentials

 * BucketSyncer will first look for credentials in your system environment.
 If variables named AWS\_ACCESS\_KEY\_ID and AWS\_SECRET\_ACCESS\_KEY are defined, then these will be used.
-* Next, it checks for s3cfg.properties file under src/main/resources.
+* Next, it checks for s3cfg.properties file under config.
 If present, the access key and secret key are read from there.
 * If neither of the above is found, it will error out and refuse to run.

 ### Google Cloud Storage Credentials

-* BucketSyncer reads Google Cloud Storage Credentials from gcscfg.json under resources directory.
+* BucketSyncer reads Google Cloud Storage Credentials from gcscfg.json under config directory.

 ### System Requirements

-* Java 6 or later
+* Java 7

 ### Building